voxbone/webrtc-auth-servlet/README.md

 webrtc-auth-servlet
 ===================

-This projects aims to provide an easy way for voxbone customer to integrate WebRTC ephemeral authentication on their website.
+This projects aims to provide an easy way for Voxbone customer to integrate WebRTC ephemeral authentication on their website.
 The servlet can be fully configured using web.xml and output javascript variable which holds ephemeral authentication data.

 This project is also shipped with a demo.